 The California Department of Education (CDE) calculates the estimated per pupil amount and notifies local educational agencies (LEAs) of their subgrant award eligibility in April.
 The most current English Learner (EL) and Immigrant data available from the California Longitudinal Pupil Achievement Data System (CALPADS) will be used to determine the allocation to each LEA.
 The CDE earmarks preliminary Title III EL and Immigrant Student Program Subgrant funding (Title III) for eligible LEAs.
-Preliminary Title III funding earmarks are posted on the CDE Title III English Learner and Immigrant Programs web page.
+Preliminary Title III funding earmarks are posted on the CDE Title III EL and Immigrant Programs web page.

-The CDE opens the Cash Management Data Collection (CMDC) system for LEAs to report Title III prior subgrant year cash balances to CDE in preparation for the release of an apportionment.
+The CDE opens the Cash Management Data Collection (CMDC) system for LEAs to report Title III prior subgrant year cash balances to CDE in preparation for the release of apportionment.
 The reporting deadline for the fourth apportionment is April 30.